KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/acknowledgements_prayer_of_gratitutde.md

 a gentle musical soul who has the ability to touch the heart and soul of everyone who listens.

 Jaber,
-another Moroccan who grew up in Spain and eventually moved to Germany with his family, another soul friend, with a fire that not only cooks the most delicious meals but also brings out the Ikigai in everyone he comes in contact with.
+another Moroccan soul friend, with a fire that not only cooks the most delicious meals but also brings out the Ikigai in everyone he comes in contact with.

 Moni,
 your voice, your honesty,